risechain/pevm/README.md

 ### V1 TODO

-- Complete a robust version that passes all the relevant [ethereum/tests](https://github.com/ethereum/tests).
 - Design more tests for larger blocks with complex state transitions and dependencies (ERC-20 and Uniswap transactions, etc.); contribute upstream if appropriate.
 - Provide deep benchmarks, including a [Reth](https://github.com/paradigmxyz/reth) integration for syncing & building blocks.
 - Robust error handling.